 Unfortunately, research is showing that wildfires are occurring five times more frequently now than last century.
 Moreover, forest fires are burning six times the land area when compared to past occurrences, and lasting almost five times longer.
+Every year, wildfires globally burn an astonishing 350-450 million hectares of forest and grassland, an area corresponding to approximately 4% of the earth’s land surface.

 Forest fires and climate change